 Relationship Misperception #1: “Chemistry” Is The Most Important Thing

-Of course, you deserve to have a relationship where you feel attracted to your partner, you click intellectually, you feel compatible, you have fun together, and there’s a spark between you.
-However, successful long-term relationships require other things too, including trust, loyalty, commitment, communication, appreciation, emotional maturity, teamwork, empathy, and much, much more.
+Of course, it’s important to remember you deserve to have a relationship where you feel attracted to your partner, you click intellectually, you feel compatible, you have fun together, and there’s a spark between you.
+These are realistic expectations.
+However, successful long-term relationships require other things too, including trust, loyalty, commitment, open and honest communication, appreciation, emotional maturity, teamwork, empathy, and much, much more.
 We all know this intellectually, but still, many people will overlook these other positive relationship attributes if they’re not feeling the “chemistry” they expect to feel.

 This is unfortunate because feelings of “chemistry” (which is often simply a cocktail of sexual interest plus anxiety) generally have nothing to do with whether or not someone is compatible with you, of good character, or is going to be a good choice for a long-term partner.
 As we all know, it’s possible to feel intense chemistry with a person who would make a terrible partner.
 Yet the belief that one needs to feel “chemistry” or “butterflies” in a good relationship persists… and creates enormous problems in relationships.

-Over-prioritizing chemistry can lead people to become emotionally entangled with romantic interests who may not be compatible, reliable, or trustworthy — just exciting.
+Over-prioritizing chemistry can lead people to become emotionally entangled with romantic interests who may not be compatible, reliable, or trustworthy for committed relationships — just exciting.

-For married or committed couples, a nasty consequence of getting stuck on “chemistry” (or lack of) is when people in long-term relationships don’t feel angsty butterflies for each other anymore…and take that to mean something is wrong with their relationship.
+For married or committed couples, a nasty consequence of getting stuck on “chemistry” (or lack of) is when people in long-term relationships don’t feel angsty butterflies for each other anymore… and take that to mean they’ve fallen out of love with their partner.

 The Fix to this High Expectation:

-Actively remind yourself of all the positive qualities you want in a partner, above and beyond “the feels.”
-Especially if you’re dating, when you meet someone kind, considerate, thoughtful, interesting, and emotionally mature — but who maybe doesn’t inflame your passions — consider slowing down, and giving them a chance to grow on you – adjusting the high expectation that you’ve placed on chemistry and getting to know all the wonderful qualities this person holds.
+Actively remind yourself of all the positive qualities you want in a partner and in a fulfilling relationship, above and beyond “the feels.”
+Especially if you’re dating, when you meet someone kind, considerate, thoughtful, interesting, and emotionally mature — but who maybe doesn’t inflame your passions — consider slowing down, spending some quality time together and giving them a chance to grow on you — adjusting the high expectation that you’ve placed on chemistry and getting to know all the wonderful qualities this person holds, while still holding on to your healthy expectations.
 (I’ll have some advice for you committed couples in a moment — keep reading.)